Fhemiee/Project/README.md

 Pick and Pack Time: Reduced from 20 minutes to 14 minutes.
 Using JMP Pro, I analyzed performance data and visualized the impact of the changes.
 Below are some insights:

-Order Processing Time Trend:
+Order Processing Time Trend

-Error Rate Improvement:
+Error Rate Improvement

-Forecasted Inventory Accuracy:
+Forecasted Inventory Accuracy

 <img width="893" alt="Screenshot 2024-05-21 at 11 18 31 PM" src="https://github.com/Fhemiee/Project/assets/154028690/021a8297-8616-4931-930f-b01fe2890d90">